smattson613/intersection-light-controller/README.md

 1. A model of the Light Controller System.
 2. A Java Spring Boot application that can fulfill the use cases.

-Here is the Java Spring Boot deliverable that was requested during Tuesday's interview after having completed the model during the interview process.
+Here is the Java Spring Boot deliverable that was requested during Tuesday's interview after conferring on the model during the interview.
 I have also added a Postman collection for your convenience.
 I will add a sample POST JSON at the bottom of this readme.

 Inside the Spring Boot application I fulfilled the use cases while adding logic to ensure intersections could not have two green lights at the same time nor could a light be green while the other light is yellow.